CALL FOR SUBMISSIONS ON COMMUNICATION THEORY AND PRACTICE IN EASTERN EUROPE, RUSSIA, CIS and FORMER SOVIET REPUBLICS

 Paper Session: A paper session is submitted as a pre-conceived and complete session of papers centered around a common subject, theme, concept, or idea.
 All paper session proposals must include an overall description of the session, a paper session rationale, the title of each proposed paper, author(s) name and contact information, and an abstract for each paper.
 A session chair is required.

 Panel Discussion: A panel discussion is submitted as a pre-conceived and complete session of presenters discussing a topic/issue.
-All panel discussion submissions must include the entry of each presenter involved.
+All panel discussion submissions must include the entry of each presenter involved, title, and session description for the online program.
 A session chair is required.
 Please provide a rationale for acceptance outlining the importance of the submission.

 If you are not a member of NCA, you will be able to create a user name and password for NCA Convention Central by using the "Create an Account" link on the main sign-in page of NCA Convention Central.
 The best student and faculty submissions will be recognized and top papers will be considered for publication in the RCA-sponsored Russian Journal of Communication.